svnty/blood-cell-classification/README.md

 This loss is differentiable and works well with backpropagation, making it the standard choice for neural networks in multi-class classification problems.

+### Training monitoring

+During training, we use the EarlyStopping callback to monitor the validation loss (`val_loss`).
+After each epoch, the model checks if the validation loss has improved.
+If it does not improve for a set number of epochs (defined by the patience parameter), training is stopped early to prevent overfitting.
+This ensures the model does not continue training once it stops making progress on unseen validation data, leading to better generalization and more efficient training.

 ## PAC analysis

 For a PAC analysis, we have a hypothesis family (H) which we defined as a MLP, then we apply our learning algorithm (A) which reduces us to a single hypothesis (h).
 We then calculate if the algorithm we have arrived upon is PAC-learnable.
 First, we define delta as our rate of failure (frequency of not landing within the error margin), and we define epsilon as the error margin we accept.